a210615UKM/a210615_aniq_drnelson_project1/README.md

 - 🤝 **Volunteering** in local community events
 - 👤 **Managing profiles** with personalized experiences

-The app uses **Jetpack Compose** for a fully declarative UI — no XML layouts needed.
+The app uses **Jetpack Compose** for a fully declarative UI and no XML layouts needed.
 Navigation between screens is handled by **Jetpack Navigation Compose**.

 ---